DEMONSLAYER66/Overseer/Full Directive List.md

   ![welcome](https://github.com/xxjsweezeyxx/Lord-Bottington/assets/133728652/ef0e0ebc-63bd-4a29-bf6c-6b1136e4a2fd)

   - Test how the automaton welcomes newcomers.
 (Admin Only)
-  - If you have administrative privileges within your guild, you may test how the welcome message configuration that is set up using the `/welcome` directive looks.
+  - If you have administrative privileges within your guild, you may test how the welcome message configuration that is set up using the <a href=#welcome>`/welcome`</a> directive looks.
   - You may tag another member of the guild or yourself.
   - This is useful when trying to configure the welcome messages to see a preview of how I will greet new members to the guild.
 ### `/weather`